What To Do When a Customer is Angry

 About the Author

-Audrey Okaneko has been working at home since 1983 and writes about various topics.
+Audrey Okaneko works at home and writes about various topics.